Related reading

 A small clumping bamboo under 2 metres tall can be removed with a mattock, saw, and a solid day of physical work.
 Beyond that, DIY bamboo removal is rarely successful.

 The most common DIY approach is chemical treatment.
 Homeowners cut the canes and apply glyphosate, hoping the bamboo will die off.
-This can work for clumping bamboo over 12-18 months with repeated applications.
-For running bamboo, chemical-only treatment is unreliable.
+This can work for clumping bamboo over 12 to 18 months with repeated applications.
+For running bamboo, chemical only treatment is unreliable.
 The rhizome network stores enough energy to survive multiple applications, and new shoots continue to appear from untreated sections of the network.

 Homeowners who attempt physical removal of running bamboo typically spend multiple weekends digging and still miss rhizomes that regrow within months.
 The rhizomes interweave with other root systems, grow under paths and fences, and require a mini excavator to extract effectively across any area larger than a few square metres.

-Professional mechanical removal is faster, more thorough, and ultimately cheaper than years of repeated DIY attempts.
+Professional mechanical removal is faster, more thorough, and ultimately less expensive than years of repeated DIY attempts.

 The Professional Bamboo Removal Process